minneymickey2006/Weather_ELT_Snowflake_Airbyte_Airflow/README.md

 SSH_KEY=/Users/sukarno.zhanggmail.com/Desktop/group1_project3_v4/airbyte.pem
 ssh -i $SSH_KEY -L 8000:localhost:8000 -N -f ec2-user@13.251.241.228
 2. Visit http://localhost:8000 to verify the deployment.

+## Continuous Integration using Github Actions
+Inside the .github contains the integration.yml file to trigger the integration of the steps through Actions and running the workflow.
+-- sqlfluff , sqllint are used to debug the code and fix it.

+## Running Airflow Locally (PATH="Weather_API\airflow")
+1. Inside the docker folder, build_run.sh contains
+(a) docker build -t extended_airflow .

+(b) docker run -p 8080:8080 -v /$(pwd):/opt/airflow extended_airflow:latest standalone

+Run the airflow locally using, localohost:8080 on web browser and signing using 'admin' as user and password inside the 'pwd' directory in file as standalone_admin_password.txt.

+Inside, the present working directory 'dags/dbt' folder is created with inside the 'AIRBYTE_SNOWFLAKE' dbt folder.
+The airflow weather_etl7 for running the dags are in same level as dbt to trigger the dbt dag working.

 ## Semantic Analysis through Power BI